0NI0NC/TULPATASK/README.md

 **Getting Started**

-TULPAMAKER comes as a pre-built application.
-You don't need to worry about installing Python or any other dependencies.
-Just download the TULPAMAKER executable file for your operating system and run it.
+Download the TULPAMAKER Script and install the required librarys

 **Creating your Tulpa**